cranjesh/images-test/TheSoldiersLegacyThorough.md

 The scandal's ripples extended far beyond Blackwood Manor.
 Colonel Hawthorne's arrest prompted Parliament to launch a thorough investigation, leading to reforms that dismantled long-standing corrupt practices.

 William Blackwood's departure from the estate carried a weight of its own revelation.
 Holmes later shared with me that among Edward's recovered papers was a letter addressed to his stepbrother, acknowledging the pain of their father's choice and offering a substantial portion of the great-uncle's Indian properties as reconciliation.
 The letter never reached William, intercepted by Hawthorne's men.
-When the truth emerged, William left not in defeat but in quiet shame, sending only a brief note to Katherine: "Edward was the better man.
-I see that now."
+When Katherine received William’s letter, she read it in silence, her fingers trembling slightly at the faded ink.
+"I was wrong.
+That’s all I can say now.
+Some things cannot be undone.
+Take care of the children."

 Lieutenant Cartwright, freed from Hawthorne's manipulations, worked to support Katherine as she secured the estate.